aws-amplify/docs/docs/lib/pubsub/fragments/js/getting-started.md

 You can integrate any MQTT Over WebSocket provider with your app.
 Click [here](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html#mqtt-ws) to learn more about MQTT Over WebSocket.

-## Removing a Provider

-The `removePluggable(providerName: string)` function allows you to remove a PubSub provider by supplying the name of the provider.
+## How to reconfigure PubSub provider during runtime

-This is useful for: working with multiple concurrent PubSub providers, reconfiguring PubSub providers when changing authentication states, and changing the IoT connection region.
+Sometimes you need to reconfigure your PubSub provider when working with multiple concurrent PubSub providers, reconfiguring authentication states, or changing the IoT connection region.
+To reconfigure, the PubSub provider, remove the existing provider using `removePluggable` and add an updated PubSub provider using `addPluggable`.

 ```javascript
 import Amplify, { PubSub } from 'aws-amplify';